webduvet/firebase-mapper/README.md

 ## TODO:

 #### Reference model
-we can just include anotier non enumerable property __reference:true this can be part of the list though - and it should - in that case the key is a reference by default
+we can just include another non enumerable property __reference:true this can be part of the list though - and it should - in that case the key is a reference by default

 #### relations and associations